godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 Project setup
 -------------

-This demo we'll use the following tiles taken from Kenney's "Abstract Platformer" art pack.
+This demo will use the following tiles taken from Kenney's "Abstract Platformer" art pack.
 You can find the complete set `here <https://kenney.nl/assets/abstract-platformer>`_ but for this demo we'll stick to this small set.